 - Use salad dressings and mayonnaise made from canola, sunflower, soybean and olive oil.

 - Make your own salad dressing and mayonnaise.
-Use ingredients such as reduced fat yoghurt, buttermilk, tomato paste, balsamic or other kinds of vinegar, lemon juice, ricotta cheese, mustard or fruit pulp.
+Use ingredients such as yoghurt, buttermilk, tomato paste, balsamic or other kinds of vinegar, lemon juice, ricotta cheese, mustard or fruit pulp.